sergiovl219/restaurantbookinglab-backend/README.md

 > Note: The project is currently configured to use SQLite as the database for testing and development purposes only.
 SQLite is not recommended for production environments, and it is advisable to configure a more robust database system for production use.
 Ensure that you do not upload sensitive information to a SQLite database on a public repository like GitHub.

+> Note: Multiple settings will be good to multiple environments (dev, test, prod).

+> Note: Docker compose will be useful in order to mount Redis, Celery and Flower servers.

 ## Usage

 To use this backend component, you can integrate it with your front-end application.
 The API provides functionality for managing restaurants and booking tickets.